dart-lang/site-www/src/_guides/language/sound-problems.md

 toc: false
 ---

+{% comment %}
+The first few questions/answers are for strong mode under Dart 1.x. update-for-dart-2.0
+{% endcomment %}

 If you're having problems converting your code to strong mode, this page can help.
 Be sure to also check out
 [Strong Mode Dart](/guides/language/sound-dart) for an overview of what "sound